kaylatrick/Java-Ref-Manual/Java-Ref-Manual.md

 ## enums //K
 ## anonymous inner classes, lambdas //L
+An anonymous inner class is an inner class declared without a class name.
+Anonymous inner classes are used whenever you need to override the method of a class or an interface.
+Example:
+abstract class AnonymousInner {
+   public abstract void mymethod();
+}
+public class Outer_class {
+   public static void main(String args[]) {
+      AnonymousInner inner = new AnonymousInner() {
+         public void mymethod() {
+            System.out.println("This is an example of anonymous inner class");
+         }
+      };
+      inner.mymethod();
+   }
+}

+A Java lambda expression is like an anonymous inner class with only a single methods.
+A lambda expression can be passed around as if it was an object and executed on demand.
+Here is the above example as a lambda expression: abstract class AnonymousInner {
+   public abstract void mymethod();
+}
+public class Outer_class {
+   public static void main(String args[]) {
+      AnonymousInner inner = () -> {
+            System.out.println("This is an example of a lambda.");
+         };
+      inner.mymethod();
+   }
+}

 ## important classes of the standard library //T
 The most important classes are Object, which is the root of the class hierarchy, and Class, instances of which represent classes at run time.